mgeeky/ThreadStackSpoofer/README.md

 ## Actually this is not (yet) a true stack spoofing

-As it's been pointed out to me, the technique here is not _yet_ truly holding up to its name for being _stack spoofer_.
-Since we're merely overwriting return addresses on the thread's stack, we're not spoofing the rest part of the stack itself and also, in its current form, where we leave a sequence of `::CreateFileW` addresses acting as an example, we're making the stack non-unwindable.
-Meaning, the stack looks rather odd at first sight.
+As it's been pointed out to me, the technique here is not _yet_ truly holding up to its name for being a _stack spoofer_.
+Since we're merely overwriting return addresses on the thread's stack, we're not spoofing the remaining areas of the stack itself.
+Moreover we leave a sequence of `::CreateFileW` addresses which looks very odd and let the thread be unable to unwind its stack.
+That's because `CreateFile` was meant to solely act as an example, we're making the stack non-unwindable but still obscuring references to our shellcode memory pages.

-However I'm aware of this fact, at the moment I've left it as is since I cared mostly about automated scanners that could iterate over processes, enumerate their threads, walk those threads stacks and pick up on any return address pointing back to a non-image memory (such as `SEC_PRIVATE` - the one allocated dynamically by `VirtuaAlloc` and friends).
+However I'm aware of these shortcomings, at the moment I've left it as is since I cared mostly about evading automated scanners that could iterate over processes, enumerate their threads, walk those threads stacks and pick up on any return address pointing back to a non-image memory (such as `SEC_PRIVATE` - the one allocated dynamically by `VirtuaAlloc` and friends).
 A focused malware analyst would immediately spot the oddity and consider the thread rather unusual, hunting down our implant.
 More than sure about it.
-Yet, I don't believe that nowadays automated scanners such as AV/EDR have sorts of heuristics implemented that would _actually walk each thread's stack_ to verify whether its un-windable.
+Yet, I don't believe that nowadays automated scanners such as AV/EDR have sorts of heuristics implemented that would _actually walk each thread's stack_ to verify whether its un-windable `¯\_(ツ)_/¯` .

-Surely with this project (and commercial implemention found in C2 frameworks) AV & EDR vendors have now received arguments to consider implementing these heuristics.
+Surely this project (and commercial implementation found in C2 frameworks) gives AV & EDR vendors arguments to consider implementing appropriate heuristics covering such a novel evasion technique.

-The research on this subject is not yet finished and hopefully will result in better quality Stack Spoofing in upcoming days.
-Nonetheless, I'm releasing what I got so far, to sparkle inspirations and interest community into better researching this area.
+The research on the subject is not yet finished and hopefully will result in a better quality _Stack Spoofing_ in upcoming days.
+Nonetheless, I'm releasing what I got so far in hope of sparkling inspirations and interest community into further researching this area.

 ## How do I use it?